About Long-Term Care Services

 There are forty private care rooms at the St. Catharines site.
 Funding is provided by the MOHLTC (Ministry of Health and Long-Term Care).
 Each care room contains a large bathroom.
 A resident may furnish his/her care room by bringing treasured items from home or taking the opportunity to decorate it with new items to make it unique and a reflection of the person living in it.
 NIGGV is not a secure facility.

-The monthly accommodation rates are in effect from July 1, 2019 to June 30, 2020.
+The monthly accommodation rates are in effect from July 1, 2021 to June 30, 2022.
 Accommodation rates are set by the MOHLTC (Ministry of Health and Long-Term Care).
+A rate increase has not been implemented in 2021 due to COVID-19.

 How to Apply